You Need to Make These Easy Caramel Apples Right Now

-One of the best applications for this amazingly delicious and easy caramel is to use it for making caramel apples.
-Today’s caramel apples are much more flamboyant that the simple apple dipped in caramel of yesteryear.
-Folks often go far beyond the single layer of caramel to add layers of chocolate, nuts and candy on top, creating a gourmet delight.
-In the last few years, one recipe in particular has floated to the top as the most delicious, most delectable, most yummy one of them all.
-Of course I’m going to share it with you.
+One of the best applications for this amazingly delicious and easy caramel is to use it for making Easy Caramel Apples.
+Today’s caramel apples are much more flamboyant than the apple dipped in caramel of yesteryear.
+Folks often go far beyond the single layer of caramel to add layers of chocolate, nuts, and candy on top, creating a gourmet delight.
+In the last few years, one recipe, in particular, has floated to the top as the most delicious, most delectable, most yummy one of them all.
 And the story starts in (of all places) Disney World!

 A few years ago, a Disney World copycat recipe for ‘Apple Pie Caramel Apples’ began circulating online thanks to this new thing called food blogging :0) So I’m definitely not the first blogger to share this recipe, but I imagine there are a lot of you out there who haven’t yet tried an apple pie caramel apple.
-At first to me it sounded kinda, “Meh” when someone told me about it.
-I’ve had caramel apples before that were made with store bought caramels and weren’t anything to write home about.
-However, when I got together with some friends to make ‘Apple Pie Caramel Apples’ and finally tasted one: oh my goodness!
-It was amazing!!
+At first, it sounded kinda, “meh” when someone told me about it.
+I’ve had caramel apples before that were made with store-bought caramels and were just kinda nasty.
+However, when I got together with some friends to make ‘Apple Pie Caramel Apples’, oh my goodness they tasted amazing!!

-Somehow the flavor combinations of apple with homemade caramel (which is MUCH much better tasting that melted down store bought caramel), good quality white chocolate, and cinnamon sugar is really incredible.
+The flavor combinations of apple, homemade caramel (which is MUCH much better tasting that melted down store-bought caramel), good quality white chocolate and cinnamon-sugar are incredible.
 Much better than it sounds.
 Seriously, don’t deny yourself this wonderful treat any longer!
 And now it’s so easy if you use my simple Easy Microwave Caramel Recipe.

 - Wash/scrub your apples well, and blanch them in hot water for about 1- 2 minutes before dipping.
 This cuts down on pesky bubbles that can form after you dip the apples in caramel.
 Scrubbing them also helps the caramel to stick by roughing up the smooth apple peel.

 - Make sure you have parchment paper or silicone nonstick baking mats.